 Flight period: January/February to mid-April & late April to early June in two overlapping broods.

 Habitat: Dry, flowery places amongst scrub or rocks, open woodland, cultivated areas.LHPs include Buckler Mustard (Biscutella laevigata)

 MOROCCAN/SOUTHERN ORANGE TIP – Anthocaharis belia

-Flight period: Generally April-June in one brood, reported from Gibraltar & Algarve (S.Portugal) in early March.
+Flight period: Generally April-June in one brood in Southern Spain, reported from Gibraltar & Algarve (S.Portugal) in early March.